Not going anywhere during your school holidays? Why not try a staycation with kids!

 Visit the tourist spots

 We’re lucky to be living in Seattle.
-It’s already a fun tourist destination for many families.
+There are so many activities in Seattle for families!
 But even if you live in a small town, there are most likely one or two spots that are meant to draw out of town guests.

 Spend the day playing tourist and visit places you wouldn’t normally visit as a local.
 Here in Seattle, we like visiting the Space Needle or Pike Place Market.